-- Contractor costs

-- costs associated with contractors who undertake project activities (including capital items and materials purchased by contractor)
+- contractor costs: - costs associated with contractors who undertake project activities (including capital items and materials purchased by contractor). - employee costs: - the portion of employee costs directly related to undertaking core elements of the project. - aviation-safety related staff training: - costs associated with the provision of aviation-safety related staff training including in the safe use of low or zero carbon fuels.

-- Employee costs

-- the portion of employee costs directly related to undertaking core elements of the project (including labour-on costs at an additional 30%)

-- Aviation-safety related staff training

-- costs associated with the provision of aviation-safety related staff training

-- Capital expenditure for the purchase of assets, including:

-- power provisions

-- lighting and control systems

-- markers and navigational aids

-- training materials